demelziraptor/surveyomatic/README.md

     `02 0 * * *`

 ### Set up service monitoring ###
+- Set the `RESTARTLOG` in config.py to point to your surveyomatic directory
 - Add a cron job to run the monitor script as often as you like, eg for every 5 minutes:
   `echo "*/5 * * * * root python /path/to/monitor_service.py" >> /etc/crontab`
 (This is different to the cron line above as it needs to run as root rather than a normal user account)